Carly Wedler

 Not Just “Talk Therapy”

-Since trauma remains stuck in the body, we can’t just “talk our way out” of trauma— traditional talk therapy cannot access the parts of the brain needed to truly heal your traumatic experiences.
-That being said, I use a bottom-up approach to healing that incorporates all parts of the self— accessing both the body & the emotional brain; gently asking the intellectual brain to “take a step back”.
+Since trauma remains stuck in the body, we can’t just “talk our way out” of it— traditional talk therapy cannot access the parts of the brain needed to truly heal your traumatic experiences.
+That being said, I use a “bottom-up” approach to healing that incorporates all parts of the self— accessing both the body & the emotional brain; gently asking the intellectual brain to “take a step back”.

 Here’s a little bit of information on the main approaches I use: